nacis/atlasofdesign.org/order/index.md

 <br><br>

 Volumes 1, 2, and 3 of the _Atlas of Design_ are currently sold out.
-Please fill out our [interest form](/reprint) if you'd like to see a reprint!
+We are now ready to offer reprints of Volumes 1, 2, and 3 if enough people are interested.
+Please visit our [reprints page](/reprints)!